7homasjames/AutoGen-Bot/README.md

-#  Agwntic AI-Powered Insurance Processing
+#  Agentic AI-Powered Insurance Processing

 ## Overview
 **Agentic AI RAGQuery** combines the power of Agentic Retrieval-Augmented Generation (RAG) with SQL query generation to offer a seamless experience for retrieving and querying data.
 This application enables users to: